mistriotis-lab/mistriotis-lab.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

 Our lab is made up of a highly engaged and collaborative team of researchers.
-We believe diversity in the classroom and research laboratory is critical for academic and research success.
-In Mistriotis Lab, team members are treated equally and their differences are respected and admited.
+We believe that diversity in the classroom and research laboratory is critical for academic and research success.
+In Mistriotis Lab, team members are treated equally and their differences are respected and admired.

 {%
   include list.html